Co-Founder & Chairman , Andrew Holder shares his insights...

 The Architect is no longer the head of the design team.
-In fact, most workplaces are designed by interior designers – and quite rightly too (although that’s an argument for another day...)!
+In fact, most workspaces are designed by interior designers – and quite rightly too (although that’s an argument for another day..)!
 The build is managed by project and construction managers, and as a result we’ve seen the introduction of the integrated fit out.
 We've noted that quite often, it’s offered to an incoming tenant as a condition, rather than a choice.

 The integrated fit out has been 'sold' to tenants on the premise that it’s cheaper and the delivery is seamless, but not all of us in the fit out design and construction industry agree.